kunrex/Pepper.bot/README.md

 Music | Set Of Commands to play music on the server, has functionality for a queue and mutlpie commands to control it|
 Images | Set Of Commands to make your own memes and other image mdeia with pre built meme formats|
 Math | Set Of Commands for math problems like solving linear equations|
-School | Makes online school easier, will probably be removed (maybe)|
 Currency | Set Of Commands for a functioning currency system.
 Each user has their own profile which itself contains coins, levels, items and more|

-Does not have seperate prefix' for each server, but will look into that
+Does not have seperate prefix' for each server, but will look into that.
+The bot is in developement, things I'm working on right now is
+1. The Currency System.
+2. UNO

 ## Technologies